eddyLfan/Embodit/README.md

   bash embodit.sh start /path/to/datasets
 ```

+Next steps:

-Read the [data layer guide](docs/data/README.md) before processing datasets and the complete [deployment layer guide](docs/deployment/README.md) before connecting a physical robot.
+1. Follow the [data guide](docs/data/README.md) to scan, review, and export a training subset.
+2. Train with your existing framework and produce a checkpoint.
+3. Implement the minimal model adapter and configure Recipe v2 using the [deployment guide](docs/deployment/README.md).
+4. Complete Dry Run before explicitly enabling Live operation.

 ## Changelog

 ### 2026-08-04

-- Consolidated real-robot deployment on Recipe v2 and removed Profile v1, the legacy Gateway, Mock/SDK Policy flows, and Session APIs.
+- Consolidated real-robot deployment on Recipe v2 and removed legacy deployment paths.
-- Added an Embodit-managed Python model provider; regular users no longer implement `/health` or `/infer`.
+- Added an Embodit-managed Python model provider and standard ROS2 Robot Client.
-- Completed orchestration, monitoring, and reverse rollback for the model, SSH tunnel, ROS, initial pose, and robot client.
+- Completed model, SSH tunnel, ROS, initial-pose, Client monitoring, and reverse rollback orchestration.
-- Consolidated deployment persistence and CLI entry points, and moved remotely uploaded runtime assets into `backend/deploy/assets/`.
-- Reorganized documentation into the main README, data layer guide, deployment layer guide, and architecture guide.
+- Added strict same-format dataset merge and fidelity-aware conversion/export behavior.
-- Documented the exact QC/filtering, conversion fidelity, merge compatibility, deployment readiness, and action-safety standards in both English and Chinese.
+- Documented exact QC filtering, scoring, deployment readiness, and action-safety standards in English and Chinese.
+- Reorganized the project and documentation around the data-to-robot iteration loop.

 ### 2026-08-03

-- Added dataset merge, automatic QC, interval evidence, review filtering, and augmentation-preview workflows.
+- Added automatic QC, interval evidence, human review filtering, and augmentation previews.
-- Added unified browsing and conversion support for LeRobot, RoboMimic HDF5, and MCAP datasets.
+- Added unified browsing and conversion for LeRobot, RoboMimic HDF5, and MCAP.

 ## Development and contributing

+Contributions of all sizes are welcome.
+If you would like to participate long term and join the contributor team, open an Issue or contact the maintainer with a short introduction to your interests and intended area of contribution.

-See the [architecture guide](docs/architecture.md) for module boundaries and extension points.
-Preferred extension paths:
+See the [architecture guide](docs/architecture.md) for module boundaries and extension points:

-- New dataset format: implement and register the shared dataset interface in `backend/datasets/`.
+- new dataset format: implement and register the common interface in `backend/datasets/`;
-- New QC rule: add a detector under `backend/qc/detectors/` while keeping the finding schema stable.
+- new QC rule: add a versioned detector under `backend/qc/detectors/` with stable issue codes and evidence;
-- New augmentation: add the pure algorithm and worker integration in `backend/augment/`, preserving preview and output-fidelity checks.
+- new conversion or augmentation: preserve capability checks, preview, and fidelity reporting;
-- New model: implement `load(checkpoint)` and `predict(observations)` and use the Python provider.
+- new model: implement `load(checkpoint)` and `predict(observations)` for the Python provider;
-- New robot SDK: prefer a thin ROS bridge exposing standard topics, services, and actions instead of changing the deployment control plane.
+- new robot SDK: prefer a thin ROS Bridge exposing typed topics, services, and actions.

 Before submitting changes: